sachinkaria/react-weather/README.md

 - Rendered weather cards with API data
 - Dynamic styling on weather cards
 - Added current time to Navigation bar
+- Allow users to search for cities

 #### Improvements

-- Allow users to search for cities
+- Weather in current city card

 - Allow user to add city weather card
 - Allow user to delete city weather cards
 - Allow user to sign and sign out